rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 A `namespace` F♯ can only contain local types and modules → Cannot contain values or functions ❗
-→ Equivalent to `namespace` C♯ that contains classes / enums only
+→ By comparison, it's the same in C♯ with `namespace` that contains classes / enums only

 What about nested namespaces?
 → Only happens declaratively `namespace [parent.]identifier`